xuthus83/pigallery2/README.md

  * Using the UI
  * Manually editing the `config.json`
  * Through switches
-   * Like: `node backend/index.js --Server-port=3000 --Client-authenticationRequired=false`
+   * Like: `node start -- --Server-port=3000 --Client-authenticationRequired=false`
    * You can check the generated `config.json` for the config hierarchy
+   * Note: you can run the app to generate the config file only, by running `npm start -- --config-only`
  * Through environmental variable
    * like set env. variable `Server-port` to `3000`